V4Fire/Client/src/base/b-remote-provider/README.md

 This module provides a component to work with a data provider without visual rendering.
 By default, a parent component will wait until this component is resolved the process of loading.
-The component can be useful to create a composition of data.
+The component can be useful in creating a composition of data.

 ## Synopsis